iyanmv/qiskit-leaky-scheduling/README.md

 part of the number leading to slightly different rotation gates.
 However, since current hardware is still quite noisy, the output of the original and modified circuit is indistinguishable in practice.

-This attack is harder to detect than [qiskit-leaky-layout](https://github.com/cryptohslu/qiskit-leaky-layout) and [qiskit-leaky-init](https://github.com/cryptohslu/qiskit-leaky-init) since nothing is changed from an optimal transpilation for the targeted backend apart from the slightly modified angles (i.e., no additional registers, same layout, etc.).
+This modification is harder to detect than [qiskit-leaky-layout](https://github.com/cryptohslu/qiskit-leaky-layout) and [qiskit-leaky-init](https://github.com/cryptohslu/qiskit-leaky-init) since nothing is changed from an optimal transpilation for the targeted backend apart from the slightly modified angles (i.e., no additional registers, same layout, etc.).